CyberZealot/wellbeing.io/README.md

 The full data output is written to this .csv file.

 ### YEAR_Data.json
-The .json file is formatted as to be readable to the Dashboard.
+The .json file is generated upon running the Wellbeing.py script, and is formatted as to be read by the Dashboard.

 ### Value
 ````